disastronaught/physicalDevices/documentation/RISCOSonPi400Wifi/BUILD.md

 Introducing the ethernet-to-usb-bridge.
 Vonets VAP11N300 was $25USD on Amazon and covers us with 2.4GHz wifi which is enough for us in this case.
 There's also the Vonets VAP11AC which is dual band and a possible extension for future use when I delve into hardening the security on this thing.

+To configure the Vonets VAP11N300, I needed to do so on the Vonets official website; what I didn't want to do was enter my home internet router's password and SSID into a Chinese http website...
+If the implication isn't clear, I can't help you.

+The workaround here is to load a second micro SD card with Ubunto 22.something and fire it up in the Pi 400.
+This was quick and I did some configuration before going to